 '''

 PROCEDURE add_replication_server (

 replication_server_name IN VARCHAR2,

 protection_policy_name IN VARCHAR2

-skip_initial_replication IN BOOLEAN DEFAULT FALSE,

-read_only IN BOOLEAN DEFAULT FALSE,

-request_only IN BOOLEAN DEFAULT FALSE

-comments IN VARCHAR2 DEFAULT NULL);

 '''

+skip\initial\replication IN BOOLEAN DEFAULT FALSE, read\only IN BOOLEAN DEFAULT FALSE, request\only IN BOOLEAN DEFAULT FALSE copyall\backups IN BOOLEAN DEFAULT FALSE, comments IN VARCHAR2 DEFAULT NULL);

-Table 21-5 ADD_REPLICATION_SERVER Parameters
+Table 21-6 ADD\REPLICATION\SERVER Parameters

-Parameter Description replication_server_name The name of the replication server configuration to associate with the protection policy.

-Parameter Description protection_policy_name The name of the protection policy to associate with the replication server configuration. skip_initial_replication If set to TRUE, initial replication is skipped. read_only The setting that controls replication behavior to a downstream Recovery Appliance.
+Parameter Description replication_server_name The name of the replication server configuration to associate with the protection policy. protection_policy_name The name of the protection policy to associate with the replication server configuration. skip_initial_replication If set to TRUE, initial replication is skipped. read_only The setting that controls replication behavior to a downstream Recovery Appliance.
 If TRUE, then the Recovery Appliance treats the downstream replication server as a read only device.
 Specifically, backups are not replicated to the downstream replication server.
 Backups that exist on the downstream are restorable through the upstream Recovery Appliance.
 If FALSE or not specified, then the Recovery Appliance does the normal initial replication. request_only When adding a replication server to a protection polity with request_only set to TRUE, backups are not replicated to the downstream replication server.
 At startup time of the local Recovery Appliance, a calculation is made to determine which backups exist on the remote Recover Appliance and not locally.
 Those backups that exist remotely are requested to be sent from the downstream to the local Recovery Appliance.
 This feature requires that the two Recovery Appliances are paired with each other.
-If FALSE or not specified, the Recovery Appliance does normal replication. comments Optional user supplied comment describing reason for executing this command.
+If FALSE or not specified, the Recovery Appliance does normal replication. copyall_backups When adding a replication server to a protection policy with copyall_backups set to TRUE, all backups for each of the databases are chosen for initial replication to the downstream Recovery Appliance.
+If set to FALSE the most recent level 0 including archivelogs and control files are replicated. comments Optional user supplied comment describing reason for executing this command.